Ariel Peña

 Ariel Peña Mora (born May 20, 1989) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 2015 to 2016 for the Milwaukee Brewers.
 He throws a four-seam fastball, a two-seam fastball, a slider and a changeup.
-He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Career

-Los Angeles Angels
+Los Angeles Angels of Anaheim

-Peña signed as an international free agent with the Los Angeles Angels of Anaheim.
+On March 24, 2007, Peña signed as an international free agent with the Los Angeles Angels of Anaheim.

 Milwaukee Brewers

 The Angels traded Peña, Johnny Hellweg, and Jean Segura to the Milwaukee Brewers for Zack Greinke on July 27, 2012.

-The Brewers promoted Peña to the major leagues from the Colorado Springs Sky Sox of the Class AAA Pacific Coast League on September 4, 2015.
+The Brewers promoted Peña to the major leagues from the Colorado Springs Sky Sox of the Triple–A Pacific Coast League on September 4, 2015.
 He became the first reliever in Major League history to give up three home runs on Opening Day when Denard Span, Joe Panik and Buster Posey of the San Francisco Giants hit consecutive homers off him in the eighth inning on April 4, 2016.

 Rieleros de Aguascalientes

-On June 3, 2017, Peña signed with the Rieleros de Aguascalientes of the Mexican Baseball League.
-He was released on April 11, 2018.
+On June 3, 2017, Peña signed with the Rieleros de Aguascalientes of the Mexican League.
+In 11 games (10 starts) for Aguascalientes, he logged a 5–2 record and 3.83 ERA with 58 strikeouts across 54 innings of work.
+Peña was released by the Rieleros on April 11, 2018.

 Leones de Yucatán

 On August 12, 2018, Peña signed with the Leones de Yucatán of the Mexican League.
-He became a free agent following the season.
+He made one start for the team, allowing 2 earned runs on 4 hits with 3 strikeouts across 3 2/3 innings.
+Peña became a free agent following the season.

-Return to Aguascalientes
+Rieleros de Aguascalientes (second stint)

 On January 25, 2019, Peña signed with the Rieleros de Aguascalientes of the Mexican League.
-He was released on May 7, 2019.
+In 6 starts for Aguascalientes, he struggled to a 9.43 ERA with 29 walks and 29 strikeouts over 21 innings pitched.
+Peña was released by the Rieleros on May 7.